darbyjohnston/DJV/docs/index.md

 <br><br><a name="settings"></a>
 ## Settings

-Settings are stored as a JSON file in the "Documents/DJV" folder in your home directory.
+Settings are stored as a JSON file in the **DJV** folder in your **Documents** directory.

-If the application gets into a bad state or fails to start, try resetting:
+If the application gets into a bad state or fails to start, try resetting the
+settings:
 * Delete the settings file
-* Or pass the "-resetSettings" flag on the command line
+* Or pass the **-resetSettings** flag on the command line

 <br><br><a name="shortcuts"></a>